encointer/substrate-fixed/README.md

 ### Version 0.4.3 news (unreleased)

   * The [*fixed* crate] now requires rustc version 1.34.0 or later.
+  * The precision argument is no longer ignored handled when formatting fixed-point numbers; the precision should now be handled in the same way as for primitive floating-point numbers in the standard library.
   * Parsing strings now rounds to the nearest with ties rounding to even.
   * Checked versions of string parsing methods are now available as inherent methods to all fixed-point numbers, and as methods in the